 - Applicable rule: 329 IAC 9-6-2.5 [PDF].

-To close USTs, the owner must use the Thirty (30) Day Notification of Intent to Close form - State Form 56553 to notify IDEM of the UST closure 30 days before tank closure activity is performed.
+To close USTs, the owner must use the Thirty (30) Day Notification of Intent to Close - State Form 56553 (available on the IDEM Forms page) to notify IDEM of the UST closure 30 days before tank closure activity is performed.
 For removal and in-place closure of USTs, owners must notify the Indiana Department of Homeland Security- Fire and Building Safety Division (FBSD) in addition to IDEM.
 Owners must also call the IDEM UST Program, the FBSD, and the local fire department 14 days in advance of the intended removal date.

-Transferring tanks: The new owner must use the Notification for Underground Storage Tanks form-State Form 45223 to notify IDEM of the new tank owner's name and billing address.
+Transferring tanks: The new owner must use the Notification for Underground Storage Tanks - State Form 45223 (available on the IDEM Forms page) to notify IDEM of the new tank owner's name and billing address.
 If you have any questions, contact the Office of Land Quality UST Section.

 Biomass Anaerobic Digesters/Gasifiers